 There are two kinds of style parameters: Character Style (e.g. text size, color, ...), which can be different for each character, and Paragraph Style (e.g. text aligning, margin etc.), which is shared by the whole paragraph.

 Character properties can be found in the Character panel (Window - Character), while Paragraph properties can be found in the Paragraph panel (Window - Paragraph).
 Some basic Character and Paragraph properties can be found also in the top menu of a Type tool.

 When the type layer is selected (in the Layers panel), you can change the style (e.g. the font family or aligning) of the whole layer.
 Another option is to enter the layer and select a specific part of the text.
 As you change the style, it will be applied only to the selected part of the text.

-Aligning of a constrained type layer is computed with respect to the sides of the rectangle.
-Aligning of a free layer is computed according to the point of origin.
-Below, we can see a free and a constrained layer with the same three paragraphs.
+Aligning of a Paragraph text layer is computed with respect to the sides of the rectangle.
+Aligning of a Point text layer is computed according to the point of origin.
+Below, we can see a Point and a Paragraph text with the same three paragraphs.
 The first paragraph is aligned to the left, the second is aligned to the right, and the third is aligned to the center.